Five Civilized Tribes: Seminoles

-The Seminoles are a Native American people that developed in Florida.
+The Seminoles are a Native American people that developed in present-day Florida.
 Federally recognized tribes of this people now reside in Oklahoma and Florida.

 The Seminole nation came into existence in the late 18th century and was composed of renegade and outcast Native Americans from Georgia, Mississippi, and Alabama, most significantly from among the loose Creek confederacy.
 They were joined by African Americans who escaped from slavery in South Carolina and Georgia.
 During Indian removal and the Seminole Wars, roughly 3,000 Seminoles were forced by the U.S. to remove west of the Mississippi River.
 The Seminole Nation of Oklahoma is made up of their descendants.

 But approximately 300 to 500 Seminoles migrated to the Everglades of Florida, where they gained refuge and resisted removal.
-The U.S. waged two more wars against the Seminoles in Florida in an effort to dislodge them, and about 1,500 U.S. soldiers died.
-The Seminoles never surrendered to the U.S. government, and consequently the Seminoles of Florida call themselves the "Unconquered People".
+The US waged two more wars against the Seminoles in Florida in an effort to dislodge them, and about 1,500 US soldiers died.
+The Seminoles never surrendered to the US government, and consequently the Seminoles of Florida call themselves the "Unconquered People".

 For about twenty years after the move to Indian Territory (Oklahoma), the Seminoles refused to live with the Muscogee Creek tribe or under their government until they finally reached an agreement with the government to sign a treaty and live with them.
 The Seminoles favored the North during the Civil War and remained loyal to the Union.
 They moved north into Kansas during the war.

-Federally recognized Seminole tribes today include the Seminole Nation of Oklahoma and Seminole Tribe of Florida.
+Seminole tribes include the Seminole Nation of Oklahoma and Seminole Tribe of Florida.
 In addition, the Miccosukee Tribe of Indians of Florida was part of the Seminole Tribe in that state until 1962, when they gained independent federal recognition as a tribe.
 They speak the Mikasuki language, also called Seminole and related to Creek, or Muskogee, but the two languages are mutually unintelligible.
 Ancestors of each of these tribes were among Creek bands in the region in the eighteenth century, but the Seminoles developed an independent culture in Florida.